MN7207 - Planning your DBA journey (2025/26)

 Balance of independent study and scheduled teaching activity

-This module will consist of a blend of face to face and online workshops and adopt a ‘flipped classroom’ approach such that candidates will be prepared for scheduled activities.
-Candidates will also work independently, especially when undertaking self-analysis using Strengthscope and the Open University Digital and Information Literacy Framework, DILF https://www.open.ac.uk/libraryservices/pages/dilframework/ to develop a Personal Development Plan.
-Maintenance of record of progress with the PDP will use Weblearn Portfolio
+This module will provide a blend of in-person workshops, lectures, seminars etc and asynchronous activities and adopt a ‘flipped classroom’ approach such that candidates will be prepared for scheduled events through online and independent activities.
+Candidates will also work independently, especially when undertaking self-analyses using the Vitae RDF and the Open University Digital and Information Literacy Framework, DILF https://www.open.ac.uk/libraryservices/pages/dilframework/ to develop a Personal Development Plan.

 Learning outcomes